Trout Creek Ranch Wet Meadows Bird Surveys

 Surveys and Overnight Stays

-June and July arrival times are flexible and can allow you time to explore the wetlands prior to the survey the following morning.
+Arrival times are flexible between 3-8 p.m. the Friday night before to allow you time to explore the wetlands prior to the survey the following morning.
 Survey start points are a 5-10 minute walk from parking/housing.
 See overnight stay details below and in the registration form.

 WHERE: